michzimny/knockplop-docker/README.md

 This project dockerizes https://github.com/so010/knockplop/

+This Docker image is automatically built at https://hub.docker.com/r/michzimny/knockplop/

 ## Run

 By default the container exposes HTTPS with self-signed certificates, and tries to use [the TURN service from GÉANT](https://turn.geant.org/).
 The only parameter to provide is a REST API token for the TURN service.